NewPlant95/synthetic_data_generator/docs/adaptability.md

 # Adapting GameStudioBI To Other Projects

-## Short Answer
+## TLDR

-Yes.
 This program can be adapted to other projects and other types of companies.

 In its current form, it is easier to adapt to other game or live-service products than to completely unrelated businesses, because the overall simulation framework is reusable but the actual data model is still game-specific.